sciZer0/newdiscoveries/a/README.md

 Summarizing, all that Gravitational Force (Invisible Hand) can EVER be doing during ANY moment of time is to be pushing every object downwards.

-Here is the “official” Newton’s Formula for calculating Force,
+Here is the "official" Newton’s Formula for calculating Force,

 where,F — Force pushing the object (measured in Newtons: N);m — Mass of the pushed object (measured in kilograms: kg);a — Real Acceleration of the pushed object during one second (measured in meter/second²: m/s²); or, we might say, Real Increase in Velocity of the pushed object per one second (measured in meter/second/second: m/s/s).

 In my opinion, the true Newton’s Formula is different.
 More on this a bit below.

-The “official” Newton’s formula for Force is easier to understand through the simple example where a 20 kg object is free-falling.
+The "official" Newton’s formula for Force is easier to understand through the simple example where a 20 kg object is free-falling.

 CASE #1